 If you feel you would like to use a chaperone during an examination or consultation by one of our clinicians please ask at reception at the time of booking or when arriving for your appointment.
 You may also ask during the consultation with a GP or other clinician.
 Our clinicians may also request the use of a chaperone.

-- The Accessible Information Standard will come into force from 31 July 2016 across health and social care in England.
+- The Accessible Information Standard came into force from 31 July 2016 across health and social care in England.
 Our aim is to make sure disabled people have access to information that they can understand and any communication support they might need.

 - You can find out more by reading this guide in easy words and pictures.
 You can also watch a video in British Sign Language (BSL) or listen to an audio recording.